Pac1226/Loan-Qualifier-Application/loan_qualifier_app/README.md

-# Peter Lieberman | Challenge 2 | Loan Qualifier Application
+# Peter Lieberman | Loan Qualifier Application

-The following document is a technical summary of a modular application built for "FinTech Lending Startup" that collects loan information from applicants to identify a list loans they qualify for.
+This a modular application built for a fintech lending startup that analyzes user-supplied data to identify a list loans they qualify for.

 ## Technologies